MicrosoftDocs/entra-docs/docs/identity/conditional-access/plan-conditional-access.md

 * EM01 - ENABLE IN EMERGENCY: MFA Disruption [1/4] - Exchange SharePoint: Require Microsoft Entra hybrid join For VIP users.

-### Block countries/regions from which you never expect a sign-in.
+### Block countries/regions from which you never expect a sign-in

 Microsoft Entra ID allows you to create [named locations](location-condition.md).
 Create the list of countries/regions that are allowed, and then create a network block policy with these "allowed countries/regions" as an exclusion.
 This is less overhead for customers who are based in smaller geographic locations. **Be sure to exempt your emergency access accounts from this policy**.